-Participants hired on or after January 1, 2022, conditions for retirement are attainment age of fifty-seven (57) and ten (10) years of service or age sixty-five (65) and five (5) years of service.
+For participants hired on or after January 1, 2022, conditions for retirement are attainment of age of fiftyseven (57) and ten (10) years of service or age sixty-five (65) and five (5) years of service.
 The annual foundational benefit for non-university participants is equal to service times a multiplier times final average salary.
 The multiplier ranges from 1.70% to 2.40% based on age and years of service.